 The Iraqi regime was briefly eradicated during World War II by the Golden Square officers, led by Rashid Al, before being destroyed by the Allied forces and becoming a base for allied attacks.

 Following World War II, Iraq became a founding member of the Arab League and joined the United Nations.

 An uprising broke out in 1948, and protests were widespread and violent throughout Baghdad.
 However, the disorder quickly subdued at the onset of the Arab-Israeli War between the State of Israel and their Arab neighbors.

 Iraq claimed jurisdiction over Kuwait in 1961 after the country gained independence from Britain, and instability was quick to follow.

 Kurdish nationalist leader, Mustafa Barzani began asserting control in the northern reaches of Iraq, sparking the First Kurdish Iraqi War.

 A peace plan was announced in 1970 following the aftermath of the Kurdish Iraqi War permitting an extended level of autonomy for the Kurdish.
 Unfortunately this moment of peace was short-lived, and by 1974 the Second Kurdish Iraqi War broke out lasting until 1975.

 Shortly after the Arab-Israeli war concluded in 1979, the Baath Party took control of the country, and after overthrowing Ahmed Hasan Al-Bakr (his close friend and leader of his party), Saddam Hussein gained control as Iraq's newest President.

-Tens of thousands died, many were victims of the chemical weapons introduced by Iraq, and the economic loss to Iraq was estimated at more than $100 billion.
+Tens of thousands died, many were victims of the chemical weapons introduced by Iraq.
+The economic loss to Iraq was estimated at more than $100 billion.

--led invasion in March of 2003, the Hussein power base is gone, and Iraq is in transition.
-Military forces remain, helping to restore the damaged infrastructure, and the development of a freely elected government.
+Today, after the U.S.-led invasion in March of 2003, the Hussein power base is gone, and Iraq is in transition.
+After the US withdrawal in 2011, Iraq continued to experience political and religious tension.